Place of detention

 Swiss Refugee Council Visit Website

 However, the administrative detention of asylum seekers and other foreigners in prisons that are also holding prisoners under the penal code – usually in separated areas – is still a very frequent solution adopted by cantons.
-Following this judgement, this practice should be considered unlawful.
+Following this judgment, this practice should be considered unlawful.[3]

 Specialised facilities, prisons and pre-trial facilities

 The number of 22 facilities is probably an underestimation since it only includes facilities that permanently reserve some places for immigration detention, but it can also happen that other facilities hold immigration detainees for a few days.
-Indeed, in the 2019 Catalogue of penitentiary establishments published by the Federal Statistical Office, 13 additional facilities are said to be used for the execution of detention under the FNIA:[6]
+Indeed, in the 2019 Catalogue of penitentiary establishments published by the Federal Statistical Office, 13 additional facilities are said to be used for the execution of detention under the FNIA.[10]

 Airport transit zones